rkumar/zfm/README.md

 Similarly, `zfmfiles` lists files from my $HOME/.viminfo file.
 You can replace the code in these files to interface with autojump or whatever other utility you use.
 I'd rather use an existing tool for this that re-invent the same functionality (all these utilities hook into cd or chpwd)

+##Issues##

+    * selection does not keep path, so cd'ing and selecting from two folders means that some files will give errors.
+Let's see what i can do ... hmmm

 ##Changes##

 A summary of version-wise changes.